michaeljlin/hello-operator/README.md

 ### MySQL Database Setup
 1. The server application folder requires a cred.js file to enable full functionality.
 The format of the file should be as follows:
 ```
+// Fill in the cred object with your MySQL Database Credentials
 const cred = {
    host: 'MySQL DATABASE URL HERE',
    user: 'USERNAME HERE',
    password: 'PASSWORD HERE',
    port: 'PORT HERE',
    database: 'DATABASE NAME HERE'
-}
+};
 const secret = 'SECURE SECRET PASS PHRASE HERE';
 const saltRounds = 15;

-module.exports = { cred, saltRounds, secret};
+module.exports = { cred, saltRounds, secret };
 ```
 Make sure to include cred.js in your .gitignore file to avoid accidentally uploading important credentials.

-- Database structure to come in a future update
+2. Database structure to come in a future update

 ## Contributing